Azure-Samples/AzureSqlGettingStartedSamples/nodejs/Windows/Readme.md

 ## Secure your credentials using Azure Key Vault

+**Create your Key vault and store your credentials**

+First, you need to create an Azure Key Vault.
+It is recommended that you create a Key Vault in the same resource group as your database and server.

+1. From the Azure Portal, select "+ Create a Resource".
+Search for "Key Vault" and select that.
+1. In the "Create key vault" page, fill out the resource group and key vault name.
+1. Select "Review and Create", then "Create".

+For future reference, there are more details [**here**](https://docs.microsoft.com/en-us/azure-stack/user/azure-stack-key-vault-manage-portal?view=azs-2002).

+Now that you have created the Key Vault, you need to add a secret called **AppSecret** to your vault.

+1. From the Azure Portal dashboard, select All resources, select the key vault that you created earlier, and then select the Keys tile.
+1. In the Keys pane, select Generate/Import.
+1. Name your key AppSecret, then make the secret your password.
+1. You can leave the values for Content Type, activation date, expiration date, and Enabled (Yes) as the defaults.
+1. Select Create to start the deployment.

+**Update machine settings and program to use KeyVault for authentication**

 This section takes you through the steps described [**on this site**](https://docs.microsoft.com/en-us/azure/key-vault/secrets/quick-create-node) to set up your machine for authentication to the key vault.
 You need to do this to use the **DefaultAzureCredentialBuilder()**.

 1. Open a command window and execute **az login** if you have not already.